MayoCalc / Blog / Everyday

 How Local Moving Costs Work

-Some local movers offer flat-rate pricing instead of hourly rates.
-This protects you from delays caused by traffic, elevator waits, or bad weather.
-Ask for both options when getting quotes so you can compare.
+Some movers offer flat rates instead of hourly.
+This protects you if the elevator is slow, traffic is brutal, or it starts raining.
+Always ask for both options so you can compare.

 How Long-Distance Moving Costs Work